Rotary Tuition Rebate Program

 8. Who do we call and where do we buy the scrip’s that we want?

 Order forms are available in the Rotary Office and also on this website.
-All completed order forms are due by Monday at 10:00 am to the Rotary Office.
+All completed order forms are due by Monday at 9:00 am to the Rotary Office.
 No late orders are accepted, but can be held for the next week.
-Orders are processed every Monday and will be available on Friday until 3:00 pm during the school year.
-If a child is designated to bring certificates home, the certificates will be given to them, otherwise the Certificates will be in the Rotary or High School or Elementary Main Office for you to pick up.
-If you are unable to pick up your order at the designated time, please call the scrip office at 503-7073.
-When you receive your order a new order form will be included, so that the process can begin again.
-If you need extra order forms, please pick them up in one of the school offices.
+Orders are processed every Monday and will be available during walk in hours listed on the monthly calendar.
+If a child is designated to bring certificates home, the certificates will be given to them, otherwise the Certificates will be in the Rotary Office for you to pick up.
+If you are unable to pick up your order at the designated time, please call the scrip office at (814) 503-7073 or email firstname.lastname@example.org.

 9. Does this program run all year or end in the summer?